estebanav/javascript-mobile-desktop-geolocation/README.md

 ## Target Browsers

-The aim of this library is provide support for Geolocation mainly for old browsers such us:
+The aim of this library is to provide support for Geolocation mainly for old browsers such us:

 - Microsoft Internet Explorer 6, 7, and 8
 - Blackberry